Keith Meinhold

 Keith Meinhold (born c.
-1963) is an American former military officer.
-He is a veteran of the US Navy who successfully challenged the Navy's attempt to discharge him for coming out as gay in 1992 and ended his Navy career in 1996, one of the first openly gay U.S. service members to be honorably discharged.
+1963) is an American former Navy first class petty officer.
+He is a veteran of the US Navy who successfully challenged the Navy's attempt to discharge him for coming out as gay in 1992.
+Petty Officer Meinhold was represented by detailed military defense counsel, Matthew G. Gloss, LT, JAGC, USNR.
+Keith retired from the Navy in 1996, one of the first openly gay U.S. service members to be honorably discharged.

 Early career

 Volker Keith Meinhold grew up in Stuart, Florida.
 On April 10, 1980, at the age of 17, rather than repeat the 11th grade at Martin County High School, he enlisted in the U.S. Navy.
 He realized he was gay after enlisting and came out to his family in 1990 at Christmas.